axibase/atsd/api/data/series/downsample.md

 ### Remarks

 <!-- markdownlint-disable MD028 -->
-> To prevent devision by zero issue, algorithm checks inequality `x/ratio > y` instead of `x/y > ratio` in step 5.
+> To prevent division by zero issue, algorithm checks inequality `x/ratio > y` instead of `x/y > ratio` in step 5.

 > If series [versions](./versions.md) are queried, then algorithm is applied to the latest versions.
 If the latest version passes the downsampling filter then all versions with the same timestamp are included in resulting series.<br>

  > If limited number of latest series samples is queried, then samples are processed in decreasing order of the timestamps.
-Downsampling result depends on the processing order.
+Downsampling result depends on the samples ordering.
 <!-- markdownlint-enable MD028 -->

 ## Downsampling Examples